heywoodlh/heywoodlh.io/_posts/2024-04-09-starting-on-mastodon.md

 tags: all, social, media, mastodon
 ---

+_Edit: I decided to switch to Microblog.pub over Mastodon -- it made more sense for me as the sole user of the instance.
+However, everything still applies in this post._

 _Note: skip this post if you're not interested in my personal life, stranger :)_

 This blog has mostly been me writing tech-focused how-to articles on obscure -- often not-well-documented -- things that I'm interested in.
 I'm not changing the focus of my blog, but I am going to deviate from my tech writing for this post and talk about my personal life.